younggyolee/geo_app/README.md

 ### [DELETE] `/points/<id>`

 Delete a single point matching the identifier.
-You can return either the deleted data or no content with status 204.
+If successful, it returns no content with status 204.

 ### [DELETE] `/contours/<id>`

 Delete a single contour matching the identifier.
-You can return either the deleted data or no content with status 204.
+If successful, it returns no content with status 204.

 ---